Skip to main content

 We can also visualize our simulation poses with Rviz.

-After launching the Gazebo Simulator, we can launch Rviz.
+After launching Gazebo or Isaac Sim, we can launch Rviz.

 Open a new termial and attach to the MAVROSPY sim container: